TBlauwe/tcm/README.md

 * Add tests with __[Catch2](https://github.com/catchorg/Catch2)__.
 * Add benchmarks with __[Google Benchmarks](https://github.com/google/benchmark)__.
 * Add examples with optional benchmarking.

-And some other handy functions :
-* Logging facilities for your cmake files
-* and some other functions.
+* and some other handy functions.

 See [Overview](#overview) below for a closer look.